tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-how-wpzep-works.md

 #### Showing plugin page ####

-A plugin page can be displayed according to its category like these:
+A url to the plugin dashboard depending on
+[its parent category][Sub-Level-Menu] can be specified  as follows:

 * `wp-admin/admin.php?page=my-plugin`
 * `wp-admin/tools.php?page=my-plugin`